 Start the meeting by reviewing previously set goals and your key performance indicators.
 Showcase the KPIs that you know matter the most so that your client isn’t waiting in anticipation for you to get to the point.
+Your goals and objectives can be tracked throughout the quarter in Fellow.app’s objective tabs.
+This makes planning the QBR easier as all the quarterly objectives and their progress are outlined in one place.
 In an article by Forbes, Lindsay Mullen from Prosper Strategies shares:

 “We start our quarterly client strategy meetings by reviewing our campaign’s key performance indicators.
 These typically include new leads, qualified leads and customers acquired as a result of marketing and PR activities.
 From there, we are able to break it down into which tactics drove the most success and outline what we will do similarly or differently for the upcoming quarter.”

 Showcase the achievements you’ve worked hard to bring to fruition.
 You want to maintain a positive tone earlier in the conversation to highlight the accomplishments that you’re proud of and that your client will feel satisfied with.
 Make sure that you continue to set results-based goals that can be measured based on the feedback of your actions from your customers so that you can take note as to whether your benchmarks can be achieved, and by when.

 It’s great to highlight your accomplishments but it’s also really important for you to shed some light on the challenges that you’ve been facing while trying to deliver for them.
 This is a great opportunity to be transparent with your client and build trust between yourselves.
 It’s also a great opportunity to collaborate and come to an appropriate and effective solution to confront these challenges together.
 There’s a good chance that your customer might even have some experience facing the same obstacles that lie in your path.